bravetools/bravetools/docs/docs/gpu-units.md

 Build cuda_11.0_bu.TC445_37.28540450_0
 ```

 Finally, if CUDA was installed with extras included, you may ensure all NVIDIA components are functioning correctly by running `$CUDA_HOME/extras/demo_suite/bandwidthTest`.
-Typically, cuda is installed in `/usr/local/cuda` on Linux systems.
+Typically, CUDA is installed in `/usr/local/cuda` on Linux systems.
 The output should contain `Result = PASS`.

 # Enable GPU support in a Bravefile